The MALS curriculum is 33 credits. With several credits in foundation courses, you’ll build the necessary

 Note: LAS 508: Leadership for Sustainable Communities and LAS 537: Introduction to Research Methods courses should be taken as early as possible in every MALS student’s schedule.

-MALS Course Rotation (up to 15 credits from the following courses):
+MALS Elective Courses (up to 21 credits from the following courses):

 LAS 542: Cultural Studies and Heritage Conservation